gohildhruv22/TicketBus/README.md

 ## Acknowledgments

-A major thanks to Neel Dedkawala, Himanshi Borad, Dhruv Gohil, Aryan Randeriya, Preet Gabani for assisting in this project.
+A major thanks to Neel Dedkawala, Himanshi Borad, Prince Ganeshwala, Aryan Randeriya, Preet Gabani for assisting in this project.

 ---